ljchuello/CloudFlare.Dns/README.md

 ## Installation

-To install you must go to Nuget package manager and search for "HetznerCloudApiDotNet" and then install.
+To install you must go to Nuget package manager and search for "CloudFlare.Dns" and then install.

 ### [NuGet Package](https://www.nuget.org/packages/CloudFlare.Dns)